 4 If you have continuing root problems, consider removing the offending tree or shrub.
 We recommend that you consult with an arborist and hire a licensed professional tree removal service.

-$5{page 9}$ Ensure an Overflow Protection Device is installed on your sewer pipe's cleanout (see article on ur thanks to Consumer Reports[®] magazine for including the following tip in its January 2014 review of paper towels:
+5 Ensure an Overflow Protection Device is installed on your sewer pipe's cleanout (see article on page 9).

 Consumer Reports' Tip on Paper Towels